-Old fashioned picnic Potato Salad Recipe ~ potatoes, hard boiled eggs, ramped up with crispy bacon, blended with creamy real mayonnaise.
+Old fashioned picnic Potato Salad Recipe ~ bites of potatoes, hard boiled eggs and crispy bacon, blended with creamy real mayonnaise.

-When spring hits we switch menus at our house ~ no more meatloaf, gravies and thick soups for a while ~ now we’re all about grilling and one of our favorites I can’t seem to make enough of, Potato Salad.
+When spring hits we switch menus at our house.
+No more meatloaf, gravies and thick soups for while ~ now we’re all about grilling and one of our favorites I can’t seem to make enough of, Potato Salad.

 It isn’t Memorial weekend, 4th of July or Labor Day weekend without it and pretty much every couple of weeks throughout the summer.
-I’ve made it so many times I could whip it up with my eyes closed, but since it requires the use of a sharp knife I leave them open
+I’ve made it so many times I could whip it up with my eyes closed.
+It requires the use of a sharp knife, however so I leave them open.